-The role of the OIA will be to act as a co-ordinator and to exchange information about the progress of the Pilots.
-It will also construct indicative Key Performance Indicators (KPIs) reflecting the broad strategic aims of Early Resolution against which to measure the Pilots.
-The operational imperatives of the Pilot will be set out by the institutions involved and ultimately it will be up to them to judge the success of their own Pilots.
+The role of the OIA has been to act as a co-ordinator and to exchange information about the progress of the Pilots.
+The operational imperatives of the Pilot have been set out by the institutions involved and ultimately it will be up to them to judge the success of their own Pilots.

 The OIA will use reported outcomes from the Pilots as information to contribute to work on the Good Practice Framework, described in the Pathway 3 Report.